Juwono136/monitoring-bpjs/README.md

   }
 ]
 ```
-- Then, a condition is created where, when status = DOWN, an alert notification is sent to a Telegram message.
+- Then, a condition is created, when status = DOWN, an alert notification is sent to a Telegram message.
 <img width="1370" height="858" alt="image" src="https://github.com/user-attachments/assets/5e00d2dc-4648-4292-b207-cb0b56437e79" />

 - All the information obtained from the webhook node, before being inserted into Google Sheets, is cleaned up using JavaScript code as follows: